 In today’s culture, people are drawn toward participation in social media challenges, and teenagers are no exception.
-You likely remember popular fads and challenges in recent years like the Ice-Bucket Challenge, the Fire Challenge, the Cinnamon Challenge, Bottle Flipping, and the Duct Tape Challenge.
-More recently, we’ve seen the One Finger Challenge, the Slime craze, and the Eraser Challenge.
+You likely remember popular fads and challenges over the years like the Ice-Bucket Challenge, the Fire Challenge, the Cinnamon Challenge, Bottle Flipping, and the Duct Tape Challenge.
+We’ve recently seen the Nyquil Chicken Challenge, the One Chip Challenge, and a reappearance of the potentially deadly Blackout (or Choking or Pass-Out) Challenge.

-While some fads like the Ice-Bucket Challenge are benign in nature and their participants rally around a worthy cause, others like the Fire Challenge are inherently dumb and dangerous, and yet others are somewhere in-between.
+While some fads like the Ice-Bucket Challenge were benign in nature and their participants rally around a worthy cause, others like the Blackout Challenge are inherently dumb and dangerous, yet others are somewhere in-between.

-Yet in the world of adolescence, not much is simple and common sense does not always carry the day when discernment is needed.
-Science tells us that teen brains are wired for thrill seeking and risk-taking, which aligns nicely with faddish challenges.
-To this, add the component of peer pressure plus teens’ desires for affirmation and fame delivered through viral social media, and challenges are a perfect fit for teen participation.
+Yet, in the world of adolescence, not much is simple and common sense does not always carry the day when discernment is needed.
+Science tells us that teen brains are wired for thrill-seeking and risk-taking, which aligns nicely with faddish challenges.
+To this, add the component of peer pressure plus teens’ desires for affirmation and fame delivered through viral social media (especially via TikTok), and challenges are a perfect fit for teen participation.

 What Can Parents Do?